-The Turks and Caicos Islands are an archipelago north of the island of Hispaniola and southeast of the Bahamas.
+The Turks and Caicos Islands, in the Caribbean, are an archipelago north of the island of Hispaniola and southeast of the Bahamas.
 It’s an overseas territory of Britain.
 The islands are mostly made up of limestone, with many mangrove forests and a rich underwater world.

 This group of islands is a string of islands you can divide into two parts: The Turks islands are to the southeast with the main islands of Grand Turk and Salt Cay.
 And in the north-west are the Caicos Islands with the main islands: South Caicos, East Caicos, Middle Caicos, North Caicos, Providenciales and West Caicos.
 East Caicos and West Caicos are uninhabited.